jdmota/java-typestate-checker/README.md

 More details: [Manual - How to create a Checker plugin](https://checkerframework.org/manual/#creating-a-checker) -->

-## Experiment version 1
+## Experiment

 Run the following command from the `dist` folder:

-`java -jar checker-3.3.0/checker.jar -classpath mungo-checker-v1.jar -processor org.checkerframework.checker.mungo.MungoChecker *.java`
+`java -jar checker-3.8.0/checker.jar -classpath jtc-checker.jar -processor org.checkerframework.checker.jtc.JavaTypestateChecker *.java`

 ## Preparation

 - Download and extract the Checker Framework to `examples` such that `examples/checker-framework-VERSION/checker/dist/checker.jar` exists.
-- Download and extract Z3 such that `z3/bin/com.microsoft.z3.jar` exists.
+- Download and extract Z3 such that `z3/bin/com.microsoft.z3.jar` and the other libraries exist.

 ## Build and test